ignorefile/gitignore-gen/README.md

 add `--force` option to force rewrite the .gitignore

 ### `--custom` or `-c`
-add `--custom` to append your custom ignore pattern
+add `--custom` to append your custom ignore pattern, use comma to separate items.

 eg.